IUREDCap/redcap-etl/docs/DeveloperGuide.md

        your REDCap Visits Config project created above.

-You can check the setup so far by running the following command in the top-level directory of you REDCap ETL installation:
+You can check the setup so far by running the following command in the top-level directory of you REDCap-ETL installation:

         ./bin/project_info.php tests/config/visits.ini